On the triviality of direct image of coherent sheaves: Sufficient criterion for sheaves

 \begin{remark} Let $\pi\,:\, X\, \longrightarrow\, Y$ be a cyclic covering of smooth, projective varieties.
 We assume that the branch divisor $s$ is in the image of the $d$-fold multiplication map $H^0(Y,\, L^{\otimes d}) \,\longrightarrow\, H^0(Y,\, L)^{\otimes d}$.
 Then by Theorem \ref{sufficient}, there exists a \rul bundle on $X$ \wrt $\pi$.
 Hence, by Proposition \ref{ggcyclic}, $L$ is generated by global sections.
-In the following proposition, we will give a direct proof that the former criterion implies the latter. \end{remark}
+In the following proposition, we will give a direct proof that the former criterion implies the latter.
+In fact, the proposition can be proved under weaker hypothesis: we do not assume that $X$ and $Y$ are smooth, but require the branch divisor $B$ to be smooth. \end{remark}

-\begin{proposition} Let $\pi\,:\, X \,\longrightarrow\, Y$ be a cyclic covering of smooth, projective varieties such that the branch divisor $s$ is in the image of the $d$-fold multiplication map Then $L$ is generated by global sections. \end{proposition}
+\begin{proposition} Let $\pi\,:\, X \,\longrightarrow\, Y$ be a standard cyclic covering of projective varieties such that the branch divisor $s$ is in the image of the $d$-fold multiplication map Assume that $B$ is a smooth divisor.
+Then $L$ is generated by global sections. \end{proposition}

 \begin{proof} Since $s$ is in the image of the $d$-fold multiplication map, $s$ is of the form

 Then the sections $\{a^i_j\,\,\big\vert\,\, 1 \,\le\, j \,\le\, d,\, i \,\in\, I\}$ of $H^0(Y,\, L)$ generates $L$ can be in the following way.\\